-Includes the cost of examinations and one hearing aid or device per ear every two calendar years,
+Includes the cost of examinations and one hearing aid or device per ear every two benefit years.

 Home healthcare: Covered for a child who is homebound.
-A child is considered homebound if her/his medical condition prevents them from leaving home with a great deal of effort.
+A child is considered homebound if her/his medical condition prevents them from leaving home without a great deal of effort.
 This includes medically necessary benefits such as nursing services; home health aide services; physical, speech and occupational therapies; medical and surgical supplies; oxygen and its administration; home medical equipment; and home infusion therapy, except for blood and blood products.
 Private duty nursing and custodial services are not covered.
 This benefit is offered with no copayments and no visit limitations.
+Coverage of home health may require preauthorization.